M-honour/Linked-List-programs/README.md

 10 programs for each of the following

--Linked List with stacks
+1-Linked List with stacks

--Linked List with queues
+2-Linked List with queues

--Linked List with circular queues
+3-Linked List with circular queues

--Doubly Linked List with stacks
+4-Doubly Linked List with stacks

--Doubly Linked List with queues
+5-Doubly Linked List with queues

--Doubly Linked List with circular queues
+6-Doubly Linked List with circular queues

 NOTE: These are basic programs which only fulfill the question's requirements.
 Not all the checks and conditions have been applied